arbisoft brand logo

 But, it's not ready to replace a product manager’s creativity, instinct, and empathy - because it simply cannot think on its own without relying on trillions of human-produced content.
 As new trends, needs, and markets emerge, you need a human perspective to make sense of noise and uncover opportunities.

 Product managers however can and should leverage AI to streamline manual processes that do not require much thought or creativity, improve product development by adding more tools, and deliver better solutions more frequently.
-To fully realize the value of generative or predictive AI, sharp product managers can combine new-gen technologies with product thinking.
+To fully realize the value of generative or predictive AI, sharp product managers can combine new-gen technologies, such as predictive analytics solutions, with product thinking.

 Parting Thoughts